 Each year, MSF's international office publishes an Activity Report recapping the organization's field work in that calendar year.

-Eighty-eight cents of every dollar supports our programs.
+Eighty-nine cents of every dollar supports our programs.
 We strive to operate efficiently and to minimize fundraising and administrative costs.

 Financial Independence and Accountability

 Independence helps us go where we're needed most.

 Support from individuals like you is essential to our ability to operate independently, and allows Doctors Without Borders/Médecins Sans Frontières (MSF) to respond at a moment's notice to the most urgent emergencies, often in countries and regions that are otherwise forgotten.

 MSF's decision to intervene in any crisis is based solely on our independent assessment of people's needs—not political, economic, or religious interests.
 Our freedom to act and make decisions independently enables us to respond more quickly and to be the first on the scene to provide emergency medical assistance, even in areas farthest from media attention.